leealso/AZ203/secure-monitor-optimize/secure.md

 * The interval over which the SAS is invalid.
 * The permissions granted by the SAS.
 * An optional IP address or range of IP addresses.
-* Teh protocol over which Azure Storage will accept the SAS.
+* The protocol over which Azure Storage will accept the SAS.

 ```powershell
 $resourceGroup = "resourceGroup"